StevenMsy/DirectSAM-RS/README.md

 ## Benchmarking

 We evaluated the capabilities of DirectSAM-RS under both ZS and FT scenarios.
-DirectSAMRS consistently delivered superior results, achieving state-of-the-art performance on multiple downstream benchmarks for edge detection.
+DirectSAM-RS consistently delivered superior results, achieving state-of-the-art performance on multiple downstream benchmarks for edge detection.
 This highlights its robustness and adaptability across diverse tasks, showcasing its potential as a versatile tool for real-world applications.

 ### Fine-tuning Scenario